arman1601/email-sender/README.md

 Configure SMTP settings (e.g., Yandex, Gmail) in your email provider settings.

 Ensure Excel and Word template files are correctly formatted.

+Prerequisites

+The Email column in the Excel file is mandatory.
+The script will not send emails if this column is missing.
+The Excel file can contain multiple variables (e.g., Data1, Data2, Data3, etc.).
+For optimal performance, we recommend not exceeding 15 variables in the Excel file.
+All variable names must start with "Data" (e.g., Data1, Data2, Data3), ensuring correct replacement in the Word template.